qizhantam/portfolio/README.md

 ## 2018
-### Signal Temporal Logic meets Hamilton-Jacobi Reachability: Connections and Applications (WAFR 2018, co-first author)
+### [WAFR 2018, co-first author] Signal Temporal Logic meets Hamilton-Jacobi Reachability: Connections and Applications
 The goal of this project is to merge STL with HJ-Reachability such that time-varying objectives of a robot can be achieved while guaranteeing safety.
 I worked on this project during my Master's degree in the [Stanford Autonomous Systems Laboratory](http://asl.stanford.edu/).
 You can find the details in the [paper](http://asl.stanford.edu/wp-content/papercite-data/pdf/Chen.Tam.Livingston.Pavone.WAFR18.pdf) which was recently accepted to the 2018 Workshop on the Algorithmic Foundations of Robotics.
 You can also watch the [experiments](https://www.youtube.com/watch?v=SI4bbBVkcgs&t=2s) or dive into the deep end with the [code](https://github.com/StanfordASL/stlhj).

 ### Drift Initiation via Nonlinear Trajectory Optimization